amit-wd/wawa-tarining/doc/development.md

 This maps any imports from `src/` to the root of the project.

 ## Environment Variables / Configuration
-**Do not set secret configuration in version control or the environment**.
+**Do not set sensitive information in configuration in version control or the environment**.

 Configuration of the app is handled through environment variables.
 When running the development server, or bundling, the environment variables must be set.
+For
+example:

 ```
 API_HOST=test react-native start